redyyu/jump-to/README.md

 both those two items for hacking is not `DisplayName`, that's how to make it hidden form inventory.

 Also clear all other timedActoins durning Swimming, to prevent unwanted animation play.

+### Sit for Rest

+No need setNoClip for Sit on Chair. the animSet have Offset version. if the chair is solid (blocked way) then Character will move to the front of square, than player a `TimedAction` set the animSet `SitOnChairOffset`. if the chair is free square, just move on the chair, than play animSet `SitOnChair`. otherwise, the chair might not reachable, the action won't start.